eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* Rex, Perl-based
 		* Salt, Python-based
 		* ***Saltstack***, for event-driven IT automation, remote task execution, and configuration management
++ software development process models/methodologies:
+	- Familiarity with Agile methodologies, such as Scrum or Kanban, as well as software development practices such as Continuous Integration, Test-Driven Development and DevOps.
-+ tools for agile methods, such as XP and Scrum:
+	- tools for agile methods, such as XP and Scrum:
-	- Git
+		* Git
-	- JIRA
+		* JIRA
-	- Confluence
+		* Confluence
 + package managers:
 	- Mamba
 		* reimplementation of *conda* package manager in *C++*.